pyg-team/pytorch_geometric/docs/source/tutorial/explain.rst

 #. any postprocessing of the masks (*e.g.*, :obj:`threshold_type="topk"` or :obj:`threshold_type="hard"`)

 This class allows the user to easily compare different explainability methods and to easily switch between different types of masks, while making sure the high-level framework stays the same.
-The :class:`~torch_geometric.explain.Explainer` generates an :class:`~torch_geometric.explain.Explanation` object which contains the final information about which nodes, edges and features are crucial to explain a GNN model.
+The :class:`~torch_geometric.explain.Explainer` generates an :class:`~torch_geometric.explain.Explanation` or :class:`~torch_geometric.explain.HeteroExplanation` object which contains the final information about which nodes, edges and features are crucial to explain a GNN model.

 Examples
 --------